kostafey/ejc-sql/README.md

 <a id="basic-use-case"></a>
 ### Basic use case

-First of all, open your SQL buffer file (or any temporary buffer) and connect to your database
+First of all, open your SQL buffer file (or any temporary `sql-mode` buffer) and connect to your database

 `M-x ejc-connect <RET> MySQL-db-connection <RET>`.